fChristenson/integration-by-configuration/README.md

 start adding generic logic until you start to see a pattern that you can abstract.

-The less forks in logic you have the easier it is to maintain and develop the system so if you can it help a lot if you can isolate the custom logic as much as possible.
+The less forks in logic you have the easier it is to maintain and develop the system so if you can try to isolate the custom logic as much as possible.

 This will give you confidence when releasing new features as you can reduce the risk of causing a regression for another client.